teoxxx/rlos/README.md

 The following features are being marked as deprecated in this release.

 It is no longer necessary to manually adjust RLOS grid dimensions in order to match the hydrocodes's ones, as it is now done automatically.

+Pload no longer has paths inside it, uses dir argument instead for param passing from mother program rlos.

+Proc and functions used for xrays are now commented out.